charleshan87/project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The original study collected activities data on 30 human subjects (in the age bracket of 19-48 years old) on pre-installed accelerometers and gyroscopes on Samsung Galaxy S2 phones.
-In the study, linear acceleration and angular velocity was captured in the x, y, and z-axis, at the collection rate of 50Hz.
+In the study, linear acceleration and angular velocity were captured in the x, y, and z-axis, at the collection rate of 50Hz.
 While the original study had the experimental goal of comparing 2 sets of subjects (70% of which were used as the training set and the remaining 30% as the test set), the class project here simply aims to examine the categorical means of 'feature' variables from a combined set of these 2 groups.
 Each feature variable represents a column in the numerical data set.

 Each subject was recorded performing the following six activities: